rjrodger/simpledb/README.md

       console.log("I've been watching television so much the shows are starting to run together: "+JSON.stringify(res)) })

-By default, _node-simpledb_ uses consistent reads.
+By default, _simpledb_ uses consistent reads.
 For improved performance, if this is suitable for your application, you can set the _consistent_ option to _false_ when creating _simpledb.SimpleDB_.
 Or you can set it on a case-by-case basis, using an override: `{ConsistentRead:"false"}`